Frank-Wolfe Optimization for Symmetric-NMF under Simplicial Constraint: Frank-Wolfe FOR SymNMF UNDER SIMPLICIAL CONSTRAINT

-A ``yes'' answer to \emph{SSymNMF-D} will give a certificate of the existence of such embedding $\mathcal{T}$: $\mathcal{T}(\mathbf{u}_i) = \mathbf{w}_i, \forall i\in[n]$.
+An affirmative answer to \textsf{SSymNMF} will give a certificate of the existence of such embedding $\mathcal{T}$: $\mathcal{T}(\mathbf{u}_i) = \mathbf{w}_i, \forall i\in[n]$.
 The goal of (\ref{equ:sof}) can thus be understood as follows: find an embedding into the probability simplex such that the discrepancy of inner products between the image space and the original space is minimized.
 The fact that inner product is preserved immediately implies that distances between every pair of instances are also preserved.
-If $k = r$, such an embedding is also known as an \emph{isometry}~\citep{mazur1932transformations}.
+If $k = r$, such an embedding is also known as an \emph{isometry}.
 In this case $\mathcal{T}$ is unitary.
-Note in the above definition of \emph{SSymNMF-D} we do not restrict that $k = r$, and $\mathcal{T}$ does not have to be linear.
+Note in the above definition of \textsf{SSymNMF} we do not restrict that $k = r$, and $\mathcal{T}$ does not have to be linear.

-\emph{SSymNMF-D} is closely connected to the strong membership problem for completely positive matrices~\citep{berman1994nonnegative,berman2003completely}.
+\textsf{SSymNMF} is closely connected to the strong membership problem for completely positive matrices~\citep{berman1994nonnegative,berman2003completely}.
 A completely positive matrix is a matrix $P$ that can be factorized as $P = WW^T$ where $W\in\RR_+^{n\times k}$ for some $k$.
 The set of completely positive matrices forms a convex cone, and is known as the completely positive cone (CP cone).
 From this definition we can see that the decision version of SymNMF corresponds to the strong membership problem of the CP cone, which has recently been shown by \citet{dickinson2014computational} to be NP-hard.
-Geometrically, the strong membership problem for CP matrices asks the following question: \begin{definition}[SMEM-CP] \emph{Given a set of $n$ instances $\mathcal{U} = \{\mathbf{u}_i\}_{i=1}^n\subseteq\RR^r$, does there exist an integer $k$ and an embedding $\mathcal{T}: \RR^r\to\RR_+^k$, such that inner product is preserved under $\mathcal{T}$, i.e., $\forall i,j\in[n], \inp{\mathbf{u}_i}{\mathbf{u}_j} = \inp{\mathcal{T}(\mathbf{u}_i)}{\mathcal{T}(\mathbf{u}_j)}$ ?} \end{definition}
+Geometrically, the strong membership problem for CP matrices asks the following question: \begin{definition}[\textsf{SMEMCP}] \emph{Given a set of $n$ instances $\mathcal{U} = \{\mathbf{u}_i\}_{i=1}^n\subseteq\RR^r$, does there exist an integer $k$ and an embedding $\mathcal{T}: \RR^r\to\RR_+^k$, such that inner product is preserved under $\mathcal{T}$, i.e., $\forall i,j\in[n], \inp{\mathbf{u}_i}{\mathbf{u}_j} = \inp{\mathcal{T}(\mathbf{u}_i)}{\mathcal{T}(\mathbf{u}_j)}$ ?} \end{definition}